ignaden/CarND-Advanced-Lane-Lines/writeup.md

 Here's an example of an image that's been undistorted by the camera effect:
 ![alt text][image1]

 Note that for 3 (out of 20) images, CV2 could not locate the points.
+I presume this is a property of the CV2 algorithm.

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

 Here's an example:

 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 All of the steps prior to finding actual lanes are contained within `src/preprocessor.py` file.